koshish/RCIP/Whitepaper.md

 <i><b>Rules of RECAP distribution</i></b><br>
 a) Liquidity providers get rewards based on their holding shares in RECAP liquidity pool.<br>
 b) Developers get rewards as grant for development.<br>
-c) Treasury rewards will be will be utilized to provide grants.
+c) Treasury rewards will be will be utilized to provide grants.<br>

 Since RECAP tokens are rewarded to 3 parties: Liquidity  Providers, Protocol Developers, and Treasury (Grants) there exists a distribution mechanism for fairness.